 Some of the best writing so far for me is Ismael’s description as he tries to understand that painting at the entrance.
 It reminds me of friends when they try to explain a modern art painting and I have to do mental gymnastics to figure out what they see that I can’t!

 Ch.
 4 The Counterpane

 We meet Queequeg!
-And discover you can use the harpoon you kill whales with as your face razor.
+And discover you can use the harpoon you use to kill whales with as well as use it as your face razor.
 Yikes!

 Ch.
 5 Breakfast

-Well, you can also use the harpoon for a long knife when you have to reach beefsteaks way on the other side of the table!
+Well, you can also use the harpoon for a long knife when you need to stab beefsteaks way on the other side of the table!

 Ch.
 6 The Street

 I enjoyed Ishmael’s descriptions of the various people who congregate in New Bedford, those who live there and those going awhalin’.
 A very perceptive list of people: Feegeeans, Tongatabooarrs, Erromanggoans, Pannangians, and Brighggians. “…actual cannibals stand chatting at street corners; savages outright; many of whom yet carry on their bones unholy flesh.”
 And then there are the Vermonters and New Hampshire men “all thirst for gain and glory in the fishery.”

 And there are the rich, the patricians who live there in big houses, whose money comes from the sea trade.
 Fathers give whales as dowries to their daughters and to their nieces, porpoises.

 Melville describes a Sunday service at the Whaleman’s Chapel and the people in the congregation–men about to set sail, the wives of those already at sea and widows of those who died there.
 Along the wall are marble tablets memorializing sailors lost at sea.
 One in particular: